 Jamestown Day Schedule of Events

 9 a.m. to 5 p.m.: Explore America’s Birthplace.
-Discover the story of Jamestown by touring the Visitor Center exhibition gallery and the Nathalie P. and Alan M. Voorhees Archaearium Museum, Memorial Church and archaeological site of the 1607 James Fort, and the waysides of New Towne.
+Discover the story of Jamestown by touring the Visitor Center exhibition gallery and the Nathalie P. and Alan M. Voorhees Archaearium Museum, Memorial Church and archaeological site of the 1607 James Fort, as well as the waysides of New Towne.

 9 a.m. to 5 p.m.: Free Enterprise and Early Industries.
-Experience the work of craftsmen at the Glasshouse and James Fort site as they demonstrate glassmaking and blacksmithing as practiced during Jamestown’s early years.
+Experience the work of craftsmen at the Glasshouse and James Fort site as they demonstrate glassmaking, blacksmithing and coopering as practiced during Jamestown’s early years.

-10 a.m. to 4 p.m.: Native Lifeways of the Chesapeake.
-Meet Dan Firehawk Abbott of the Nanticoke people of Maryland’s Eastern Shore and learn about the material culture and lifeways of Tidewater Algonquians and their interactions with the settlers of Jamestown.
+10 a.m. – 4 p.m.: Native Lifeways of the Chesapeake.
+Meet Dan Firehawk Abbott of the Nanticoke people of Maryland’s Eastern Shore and learn about the material culture and life ways of the Tidewater Algonquians and their interactions with the settlers of Jamestown.

-10 a.m. to 4 p.m.: Forged in History.
-Blacksmithing was one of the earliest trades to be practiced at Jamestown.
-Join Blacksmith Shel Browder for demonstrations and a discussion of the types of work that went on at the site of the original James Fort forge.
+10 a.m. – 4 p.m.: Forged in History: Blacksmithing was one of the earliest trades to be practiced at Jamestown.
+Join Blacksmith’s Shel Browder and Steve Mankowski for demonstrations and a discussion of the types of work that went on at the site of the original James Fort Forge.

-10 a.m. to 4 p.m.: A New Life in the New World.
-Learn firsthand about the trials of the first English settlers and their experiences exploring the Chesapeake from Anas Todkill, one of the settlers who explored the bay with Captain John Smith.
+10 a.m. – 4 p.m.: A New Life in the New World.
+Learn first-hand about the trials of the first English settlers and their experiences exploring the Chesapeake from Anas Todkill, one of the settlers that explored the bay with Capt.
+John Smith.

-11:00 a.m. and 1:00 & 3 p.m.: Archaeologist Walking Tour.
+11 a.m. and 1 p.m.: Archaeology Walking Tour of James Fort.
 Join an archaeologist for an in-depth tour of the 1607 fort site and learn about this season’s excavations and new discoveries.